-Due to the use of caustic reagents and complex instrumentation, choosing the right surface material for your laboratory workbenches is a crucial decision to make when outfitting a lab with the furniture.
-The main factors that go into the decision-making process are acid resistance, microbial resistance, scratch resistance, ease of fabrication in the field, hygiene, aesthetics, static resistance, and stain resistance.
+Due to the use of caustic reagents and complex instrumentation, choosing the right surface material for your laboratory workbenches is a crucial decision when outfitting a lab with furniture.
+The main factors that go into the decision-making process are:

 View more lab bench resources:

 Choosing appropriate surfaces based on the needs of researchers is the key to a successful laboratory workbench project.

 Epoxy Resin Lab Countertops

 Epoxy resin is the most commonly used work surface material for scientific and laboratory applications.
 This is widely used in biology, chemistry, pathology, and immunology labs, as well as elementary, middle school, high school, and college and university labs.

 Epoxy resin is sturdy, durable, and chemical resistant to most common laboratory reagents.
 It is easy to clean and is most commonly supplied in a sleek black finish.

 Unlike its counterpart phenolic resin, epoxy resin table tops are easily scratched and marred.
 This is particularly problematic in school settings where graffiti is common and can pose problems if moving heavy equipment or metal instrumentation on the surface, such as bunsen burners.

 Epoxy also is difficult to fabricate in the field.
 If during an install there needs to be an alteration to a countertop, cutting and smoothing the top can present extremely chalky residue to emit into the air.